Hybrid-chimes: A model for radiative cooling and the abundances of ions and molecules in simulations of galaxy formation: Data Availability

 \section{Data Availability}

-The tables for the fiducial model are available here\footnote{To be added upon publication.}.
+The tables for selected models are available at both the main chimes webpage \href{https://richings.bitbucket.io/chimes/download.html}{richings.bitbucket.io/chimes/download.html} as well as \textsc{hybrid-chimes} project webpage \href{https://www.sylviaploeckinger.com/hybridchimes}{www.sylviaploeckinger.com/hybridchimes}.
 The tables follow the same format as those presented by \citet{PS20} to allow for a seamless update.
 However, special attention should be given to the sections titled `Caution when upgrading from PS20' within this work.
 Each table set contains one \texttt{hdf5} file per redshift that includes the cooling and heating rates as well as the species fractions for the full range in densities, temperatures and metallicities.
-Furthermore, we provide a collection of python scripts to produce new tables with updated parameter values\footnote{To be added upon publication.}.
+Furthermore, we provide a collection of python scripts to produce new tables with updated parameter values at the same links.

 The chemical network \textsc{chimes} is publicly available from \href{https://richings.bitbucket.io/chimes/user_guide/index.html}{richings.bitbucket.io/chimes/user\_guide/index.html} and the public version of \textsc{swift} can be found on \href{https://www.swiftsim.com}{swiftsim.com}.
 The \textsc{swift} modules related to the \textsc{colibre} galaxy formation module will be integrated into the public version after the public release of \textsc{colibre}.